Apply for a CVP Loan

 CVP provides capital to buildings or places that provide for the physical, social, cultural, or intellectual welfare of the local community.

-Social Impact Economic Development
+Social Impact Enterprises

 CVP provides vital capital to BIPOC-owned small-to-mid-sized local enterprises that prioritize social profitability alongside financial profitability.